Online self-harm content to be made illegal five years after death of Molly Russell

 Deputy prime minister and justice secretary Dominic Raab said: “Our changes will ensure the full force of the law applies to those callous and reckless individuals who try to manipulate the vulnerable online in this way.”

-Earlier this week, the government announced other new offences being added to the Bill that would crack down on the sharing of intimate images without consent.
+Earlier this week, the government announced other new offences being added to the bill that would crack down on the sharing of intimate images without consent.

 Register for free to continue reading